-- · Submission of Graduation Project documents by post mail will absolutely not be accepted. - · For students who pass their Graduation Project but have not fulfilled other graduation requirements, the credits they have earned for their Research Seminar Course and Graduation Project will remain valid through the next academic year only.
-The credits will be invalidated if the student takes a leave of absence the next academic year. - · Graduation Project documents that have been submitted will not be returned.
+- \cdot Submission of Graduation Project documents by post mail will absolutely not be accepted. - The way to submit the Graduation Project is posted on the university website.
+Please follow those instructions. - For students who pass their Graduation Project but have not fulfilled other graduation requirements, the credits they have earned for their Research Seminar Course and Graduation Project will remain valid through the next academic year only.
+The credits will be invalidated if the student takes a leave of absence the next academic year. - Graduation Project documents that have been submitted will not be returned.
 Requests to view or copy the submitted documents will not be accepted.
 Make sure to copy and file all documents before submission.